What beauty tools do you use the most?

 In contrast to the delicate lines above comes this bold, ‘60s inspired, full lid look on Charli XCX.
 To keep the process and wear time as mess-free as possible, reach for an eye primer like THRIVE CAUSEMETICS Eye Lift 360° Waterproof Primer™.
 Then with a black cream pigment and angled brush, sketch the shape first before filling in your lines.
 Top with a matte shadow in the same shade and rim the eyes kohl liner, slightly smudging along the lower lash line.
 Don’t worry if you make mistakes!
 A cotton swab and makeup remover can clean up any stray lines.

-Want to try the latest eye makeup and more in the IPSY Glam Bag?
-Take our Beauty Quiz now to get started.
-Already an Ipster?
+Do you want to try the latest makeup trends and more?
+Take our Beauty Quiz now to get started with your own IPSY beauty subscription.
+Already an IPSY member?
 Refer your friends to earn points, which you can use toward products.
-Either way, don’t forget to check us out on Instagram and Twitter @IPSY.
+Either way, don’t forget to check us out on Instagram and TikTok @IPSY.

 Like this article?
 Share it with your friends by clicking the icons below!